THE CONSTITUTION AND CODE OF ETHICS OF THE SCOTTISH SIBERIAN HUSKY CLUB.

 The objects shall be to promote the Siberian Husky in ownership and welfare of the breed, responsible breeding, exhibition and rallying.

-The club shall consist of three offices: a Chairman, an Honorary Treasurer and an Honorary Secretary and a Committee of six members (all Officers and Committee Members must reside in Scotland) and an unlimited number of Members.
+The club shall consist of three offices: a Chairman, an Honorary Treasurer and an Honorary Secretary and a Committee of six members (all Officers and Committee Members must reside in Scotland) essay writer website write my essay online and an unlimited number of Members.
 Travelling expenses incurred by Officers and Committee members will not be paid by the club.

-Nominees for the Committee and positions of Chairman, Honorary Treasurer and Honorary Secretary must have been fully paid up Club Members for a minimum of two consecutive years.
+Nominees for the Committee and positions of Chairman, Honorary Treasurer and Honorary Secretary must have been fully paid up Club Members for a minimum of one year.

 The Officers and the Committee shall have full voting rights.